This chapter was updated in October 2019 to reflect changes to the regulation of noise.

 There are also provisions for motor vehicles.
 Under clause 16 of the Protection of the Environment Operations (Clean Air) Regulation 2010 it is an offence for a motor vehicle to emit excessive air impurities.
 The owner of the vehicle can be fined up to $44,000 (for a corporation) and $22,000 for an individual.

-Recycling, waste facilities and the collection, storage, management, transportation and disposal of waste are regulated by Part 5.6 of the POEO Act and the Waste Avoidance and Resource Recovery Act 2001 together with the Protection of the Environment Operations (Waste) Regulation 2005.
+Recycling, waste facilities and the collection, storage, management, transportation and disposal of waste are regulated by Part 5.6 of the POEO Act and the Waste Avoidance and Resource Recovery Act 2001 together with the Protection of the Environment Operations (Waste) Regulation 2014.
 Polluting land is an offence under section 142A of the POEO Act.
 This offence attracts a maximum penalty for a corporation of $1,000,000 together with an extra $120,000 per day for a continuing offence.
 The maximum penalty for an individual is $250,000 and an extra $60,000 per day for a continuing offence.
+Where a corporation is involved, liability may also extend to the director or other executive of the corporation (POEO Act, section 169).

 There are also various offences under the POEO Act for unlawfully transporting or depositing waste or using land as a waste facility without lawful authority.
-This means, where a landowner accepts landfill that is actually waste material, the landowner, transporter and owner of the waste can be prosecuted (POEO Act, sections 143-144).
+This means, where a landowner accepts landfill that is actually waste material, the landowner, transporter, owner of the waste and the relevant corporate executive can be prosecuted (POEO Act, sections 143-144 and section 169).

-There are also various obligations under the Protection of the Environment (Waste) Regulation 2005 concerning waste storage, disposal and the handling of special waste such as asbestos.
-Breach of these obligations can result in a fine of up to $500.
+There are also various obligations under the Protection of the Environment (Waste) Regulation 2014 concerning waste storage and transportation generally and the transportation, storage, disposal, management and handling of special waste such as asbestos.
+Breach of these obligations can result in a fine of up to $44,000.

 The POEO Act also contains littering offences.